Zenith (comics): Phase II

-With the British unable to locate Resolve and unwilling to risk a panic only elite figures such as the Royal Family are covertly evacuated from London.
+With the British unable to locate Resolve and unwilling to risk a panic, only elite figures such as the Royal Family are covertly evacuated from London.
 Meanwhile, Zenith is loosely imprisoned and finds out more about his abilities in discussion with Peyne.
-The scientist plans to use Zenith, Blaze and Shockwave to breed a race of superhumans to restore the planet - planning to kill him after he impregnates them when his biorhythm is at its lowest.
+The scientist plans to use Zenith, Blaze and Shockwave to breed a race of superhumans to restore the planet - planning to kill him after he impregnates them when his biorhythm is at its lowest and he loses his powers.
 Peyne tells Zenith his parents were killed by CIA Shadowmen, psychically enhanced hitmen.
 He used genetic material from White Heat's corpse to create Blaze and cell-scrapings from Fox to create Shockwave - and placed the barely-living Dr. Beat inside the Warhead armour.
-Peyne leaves Warhead to kill Zenith; his agent Eddie has long circulated a false birthday for the star and thus Peyne has miscalculated his biorhythm information.
-Zenith is strong enough to destroy Warhead - killing his father in the process - but Wallace has initiated the launch of the missiles from a secure vault, with a riddle set up as the passcode.
+Peyne leaves Warhead to kill Zenith.
+However, Zenith's published birthdate is not his real birthday and thus Peyne has miscalculated his biorhythm information.
+Zenith easily destroys Warhead - killing his father in the process - but Wallace has initiated the launch of the missiles from a secure vault, with a riddle set up as the passcode.
 Zenith uses his crude telepathy to contact St. John, who is above London and hopes to intercept the missiles.
 He gets the correct answer and enters, persuading Wallace to abort the launch.
 Fed up and disinterested, Zenith leaves - while St. John uses his mental powers to trap Wallace in his vault with no electricity.
 Zenith returns to his flat and is confronted by Chimera, a hugely powerful creature composed entirely of thought, created by Peyne at the same time as the other Cloud 9 members, which after assuming a myriad of shapes turns itself into a small-scale omnihedron.

-In an epilogue Lux, Spook and Voltage travel to Ayers Rock and meet with Black Flag, a team of superhumans from Alternate-5 who arrive by Einstein-Rosen bridge and plan to help battle the Alignment when they are interrupted by the arrival of a dying messenger - Jimmy Quick - from another world, fatally injured by the Lloigor.
+In an epilogue Lux, Spook and Voltage travel to Ayers Rock and meet with Black Flag, a team of superhumans from Alternate-5 who arrive by Einstein-Rosen bridge and plan to help battle the Alignment when they are interrupted by the arrival of a dying messenger - Jimmy Quick - from another Alternative, fatally injured by the Lloigor.

 Another interlude - printed in the 1988 2000AD Winter Special (with art by Manuel Carmona rather than Steve Yeowell) debuts the Maximan of Alternate-23, who survived the atomic bomb and lives at Axis Mundi.
 Mantra of Black Flag tells him Alternate-257 has fallen, with its defender Hotspur possessed by the Lloigor.
 She also tells him the history of Zenith, who Maximan claims is their last hope of victory.